cyberintel-labs/insightsnexus/README.md

 This local web application allows users to manipulate and connect nodes on their screen to streamline OSINT investigations and information gathering.

+## IMPORTANT LEGAL DISCLAIMER AND TERMS OF SERVICE

+**BY USING THIS SOFTWARE, YOU ACKNOWLEDGE AND AGREE TO THE FOLLOWING TERMS:**

+### Legal Compliance and Authorized Use Only
+This software is designed for **LEGITIMATE OSINT INVESTIGATIONS ONLY**.
+Users must ensure they have proper authorization before conducting any reconnaissance activities.
+Unauthorized scanning, enumeration, or information gathering activities may violate local, national, and international laws

+### Prohibited Activities
+**DO NOT USE THIS SOFTWARE FOR:**
+- Scanning networks or systems you do not own or lack explicit permission to test
+- Conducting reconnaissance on targets without proper authorization
+- Violating any platform's Terms of Service (social media, websites, etc.)
+- Engaging in harassment, stalking, or doxxing activities
+- Any illegal or malicious activities
+- Unauthorized penetration testing or security assessments

+### User Responsibility and Liability
+- **You are solely responsible** for ensuring all activities comply with applicable laws
+- **You assume all legal liability** for any misuse of this software
+- The developers and contributors **disclaim all liability** for misuse or illegal activities
+- Users must obtain proper authorization before testing any external systems
+- Users must respect rate limits and terms of service of target platforms

+### Ethical Guidelines
+- Only use this tool on systems you own or have explicit written permission to test
+- Respect privacy and data protection laws
+- Do not use information gathered for malicious purposes
+- Follow responsible disclosure practices for any vulnerabilities discovered
+- Consider the ethical implications of your investigations

+### No Warranty
+This software is provided "AS IS" without warranty of any kind.
+The developers make no representations or warranties regarding the legality, appropriateness, or safety of using this software for any particular purpose.

+### Indemnification
+By using this software, you agree to indemnify and hold harmless the developers, contributors, and distributors from any claims, damages, or legal actions arising from your use of this software.

+**IF YOU DO NOT AGREE TO THESE TERMS, DO NOT USE THIS SOFTWARE.**

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.